1975

 2000

-The worship area of the church received an extensive renovation/remodeling with added windows, renovated church front, balcony removal.
+The worship area of the church received an extensive renovation/remodeling with added windows, renovated church front, balcony removal, special area for handbells at the rear of the church.

 2007

-Heritage Sunday 2007 was celebrated -- 115 years --- an addition to the "HISTORY OF SALEM" was planned/promised --- we await it's arrival to update these pages.
+Marilyn Breckenridge was assigned by the Synod to be Interim Pastor.
+Pastor Marilyn Breckenridge assumed the Interim Pastor position in February, 2007 (last Sunday - Jan 18, 2009).
+In October of 2007, Heritage Sunday was celebrated -- 115 years ---.
+An addition to the "HISTORY OF SALEM" was planned/promised --- we await it's arrival to update these pages.